Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 ```

 If the directory exists, there won't be any error.
-If the directory given as an argument does not exist, an error will be produced as the computer cannot find such directory.
+If the argument given is a directory that does not exist, an error will be produced as the computer cannot find such directory.

 Error example: